climberclimbing/climberclimbing.github.io/about.md

 permalink: /about/
 ---

-I am a climber climbing the mountain!
+I am a climber!
+<font color=red>Remenber!
+Every Effort and choice will make a difference to our future!</font>

 ### More Information